JetBrains/kotlin-native/COCOAPODS.md

     * `extraOpts` – to specify the list of options to a Pod library.
 For example, specific flags
     * `packageName` – to specify the package name.
 If you specify it, you can import the library using the package name: `import cocoapods.<packageName>`

+2. Specify the minimum target version for the Pod library.

+   > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
+   {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>

    ```kotlin